CESNET/NEMEA-SIoT/SIoTpot/README.rst

 ***************************
 IoT honeypot
 ============================
-This project is the implementation of my Master's Thesis.
+This project is the implementation of Simon Stefunko's Master Thesis.
 SIoTpot is the IoT honeypot for the Z-Wave protocol.

 - records legitimate communication in order to create system of decoys